 Possible sanctions for first-time alcohol offenses may include, but are not limited to, a disciplinary warning, monetary fine, parental notification and completing an alcohol education program.
 Sanctions for subsequent alcohol violations may include additional fines, further education programs, removal from housing, probation and/or suspension from the University.

-Possible sanctions for first marijuana offenses may include, but are not limited to, disciplinary and/or housing probation, drug testing, monetary fines, educational programs, removal from housing, suspension and/or dismissal from the University.
+Possible sanctions for first marijuana offenses may include, but are not limited to, disciplinary and/or housing probation, monetary fines, educational programs, removal from housing, suspension and/or dismissal from the University.
 [Student Conduct Code: Section IV]

 How long can I be on probation or suspended from the University?

 Depending on your case, you may be placed on probation anywhere from a semester to the remainder of your tenure at the University.
 Suspensions range from a semester to an indefinite period of time.

 Are the sanctions that I have been assigned consistent with other students’ sanctions?

 Incidents are evaluated on an individual basis.
 For a list of possible sanctions, please reference the LMU Student Conduct Code online.
 [Student Conduct Code: Section IV]

 If I don’t complete my sanctions, what will happen to me?

 Failure to complete your sanctions may subject you to further disciplinary action.
 Please reference your decision letter for potential consequences for not completing your sanctions.

 If I disagree with my sanctions, what are my options?